whipowill/wow-acore-mod-nerf-herder/README.md

 # Nerf Herder

-An AzerothCore module for nerfing faction NPCs.
+An AzerothCore module for nerfing NPCs en masse for various purposes.

-This mod was initially intended for private servers limited to Vanilla or TBC as an easy fix for NPCs over the maximum player level, such as town guards in capitol cities.

-But it also includes features for promoting factional warfare in the game by flagging all NPCs of both factions as PvP and granting honor, plunder, and world buffs for killing them.

-Finally, it allows you to nerf high health NPCs, enabling you to solo faction leaders and complete events that you otherwise would need a full raid group to accomplish.
+- Nerf capitol guards to match max player level
+- Nerf town guards to match zone recommended level
+- Nerf high health npcs to make world events easier
+- Flag faction NPCs as PvP who grant honor on kill
+- Enable world buff and money rewards for faction raids
+- Hide PvP vendors who don't belong in the game

 Does not affect world database.
 Does not affect dungeons or raids.

 ![Nerf Herder](https://i.imgur.com/gbW2964.jpg)

-## Configuration

-Base Features

-- ``NerfHerder.Enabled`` - enable this module
-- ``NerfHerder.PlayerLevelEnabled`` - nerf all NPCs over the max player level
-- ``NerfHerder.ZoneLevelEnabled`` - nerf faction NPCs over the zone recommended level
-- ``NerfHerder.ForcePvPEnabled`` - force all faction NPCs to be flagged as PvP
-- ``NerfHerder.HidePvPVendorsEnabled`` - hide PvP vendors who don't belong (based on expansion)

-Honor Rewards

-- ``NerfHerder.Honor.Enabled`` - grant honor rewards on PvP flagged NPC kills
-- ``NerfHerder.Honor.Rate`` - adjust the rate of honor gain
-- ``NerfHerder.Honor.GreyEnabled`` - grey PvP flagged NPCs give honor
-- ``NerfHerder.Honor.GreyRate`` - adjust the rate of grey honor gain
-- ``NerfHerder.Honor.PlunderEnabled`` - give plunder reward on honor kill
-- ``NerfHerder.Honor.PlunderAmountPerLevel`` - amount of money per level of creature

-World Buffs

-- ``NerfHerder.WorldBuff.Enabled`` - give world buff on kills
-- ``NerfHerder.WorldBuff.KillCount`` - number of kills to accumulate to get world buff
-- ``NerfHerder.WorldBuff.Cooldown`` - time cooldown between world buffs (minutes)
-- ``NerfHerder.WorldBuff.SpellId.01`` - world buff to give #1
-- ``NerfHerder.WorldBuff.SpellId.02`` - world buff to give #2
-- ``NerfHerder.WorldBuff.SpellId.03`` - world buff to give #3

-World Events

-- ``NerfHerder.WorldEvent.Enabled`` - enable nerfing high health npcs
-- ``NerfHerder.WorldEvent.HealthThreshold`` - how much health is triggering this nerf
-- ``NerfHerder.WorldEvent.NerfRate`` - how hard do you want to nerf them?

 ## The Vision